sbslee/pypgx/docs/cli.rst

    Estimate haplotype phase of observed variants with the Beagle program.

+   Note that the 'chr' prefix in contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the reference VCF’s contig names.

    Positional arguments:
      imported-variants  Archive file with the semantic type VcfFrame[Imported]. phased-variants    Archive file with the semantic type VcfFrame[Phased].